M66B/FairEmail/docs/FAQ-fr-rCA.md

 If auto optimize in the receive settings is enabled, an account will automatically be switched to periodically checking for new messages when the email server:

 * Says '*Still here*' within 3 minutes
-* The email server does not support push messages
+* Le serveur de messagerie ne supporte pas les messages push
 * The keep-alive interval is lower than 12 minutes

 In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.